Logout

 Break Out 6 | Evergreen Ballroom C

-Quantifying the Big Value Streams of Smart Charging: (Load) Shape the Future!
+Quantifying The Big Value Streams Of Smart Charging: (Load) Shape The Future!

-As EV adoption accelerates, many regulators and utility executives remain skeptical of managed charging’s value—leading to underfunded, small-scale programs that miss the opportunity to contain rising grid costs.
-What’s been absent is a rigorous, bottom-up quantification of the value smart charging can unlock compared to unmanaged charging scenarios.This analysis presents a 10-year value stack, beginning at the transformer level and scaling through feeders, substations, and up to system-wide benefits.
-We quantify avoided infrastructure upgrades, improved renewable integration, energy savings, and potential ancillary service value—totaling over $100 billion.
-In addition, there are tens of billions in customer bill savings, environmental and health benefits, and economic multiplier effects.
-The results offer utilities a credible, data-driven case and methodology to take to regulators, boards, and executives—demonstrating that smart charging isn’t just beneficial, it’s essential.
-Without it, the road ahead brings higher grid costs, local overloads, and rising rates.
+As EV adoption accelerates, many regulators and utility executives remain skeptical of managed charging—leading to small, underfunded efforts that miss the chance to control rising grid costs.
+What’s been missing is a rigorous, bottom-up analysis of smart charging’s value along with a clear roadmap to get customers to join.
+This presentation offers a 10-year value stack, from transformers, feeders, substations, up to system-wide benefits, quantifying over $100 billion in avoided upgrades, renewable integration, energy savings, and ancillary services.
+As a bonus…we’ll examine customer adoption barriers using sharp, often humorous man-on-the-street interviews.
+Beyond grid benefits, smart charging unlocks tens of billions in customer savings, public health improvements, and economic gains.
+The findings give utilities a credible, data-driven case for regulators and executives—proving smart charging isn’t optional, it’s essential.
+Without it: higher costs, local overloads, and rising rates.

 Bill LeBlanc